 Nancy's Peak: Medium level climb, beautiful forest, great views to the Stirling Range.
 Go the whole hog and do the circuit right throught to Devil's Slide.

 Wineries, Wineries, Wineries: All along Porongurup Road and across Chester Pass to Moorialup Road are the award winning wineries.
 Most have tastings 7 days and glorious views.
 See link for individual Porongurup, Albany, Denmark, Frankland River and Mt Barker Wineries.
 Please contact wineries direct for more information.

 Food:You can get yummy home cooked food at the Porongurup Shop and Tea Rooms for breakfast and lunch. (may open for dinner during peak times such as Easter.)
 We reckon Di's burgers are the best!They also stock a great range of souvenirs, crafts, books and gifts.
-For a vineyard lunch, you have 3 options- order a picnic basket from Castle Rock Estate, or enjoy coffee and a vineyard platter at Jingalla Wines, or coffee, cake and a light lunch at Ironwood Estate Wines.
+For a vineyard lunch, you can pre order a picnic basket from Castle Rock Estate, or enjoy coffee, cake and a light lunch at Ironwood Estate Wines.
+Our neighbours, Zarephath Wines offer lunches most weekends.
 If you enjoy Thai, Maleeyas Thai Cafe is open Fri, Sat, Sun and Public Holidays for lunch and dinner.You MUST book at Maleeyas, even for takeways.Ph: 9853 1123 for enquiries and bookings.For information on booking requirements for the wineries, please see the wineries link just below!For more information on the Porongurups click here.

 or telephone the Mt Barker Tourist Bureau on (08) 9851 1163.